 But ten years later, I don’t regret that decision.
 I know it was the right decision for me at the time.

 It taught me then to start saying no to things that weren’t necessary, that were making me feel heavy versus making me feel light.
 If something’s right for me then I’ll feel alive and I’ll feel happy and I’ll feel gravitating toward it but if something’s heavy on me and weighing me down I don’t want to be doing this right now.

 Luckily for most of us, there’s not that many things that we have to be doing.
 I think we take on that obligation that we we can’t get out of it, but it’s usually not true.
 We can usually find a way to.

 Time to get in control of your busyness?
 Want to talk goals and life and time and money and everything else that’s involved in living your dream life?
-Book in a time to chat with the WE team:
+BOOK IN A FREE STRATEGY SESSION

 Disclaimer: Information contained within this article is of a general nature.
 Do not be rely upon it when making financial decisions.
 Please consult a professional financial advisor or planner (like us!) before acting.